art1415926535/graphene-sqlalchemy-filter/README.md

 The return value can be any type of sqlalchemy clause.
 This means that you can return `not_(and_(or_(...), ...))`.

+Metaclass is not required if you do not need automatically generated filters.

 ## Filters that require join
 This type of filter is the same as [simple filters](#simple-filters) but has a different return type.